EzStein/MBFractal/README.txt

 I have tried to account for all possible issues with running this program, but there is always the chance that it will simply not work.
 If it does not work, then there is a movie file illustrating some of the features of the program.

+If you want to see the actual code, visit https://github.com/Ezstein/Mandelbrot and got to the MandelbrotSet/src/mandelbrotSet folder.